 Appointment of a student advisory board to further identify opportunities for student-focused programming and resources.

 Conversations with faculty and students across campus.
 On October 6th, 2011, 150 students participated in a panel discussion titled Courageous Conversations: Cheating at Samford.
-On September 20th, 2012, more than 400 freshmen attended Courageous Conversations: When Winning is Losing, a conversation led entirely by upperclassmen.
+On September 20th, 2012 and September 26th, 2013, freshmen attended Courageous Conversations: When Winning is Losing, an annual conversation led entirely by upperclassmen.
 Discussions with faculty in Samford's eight schools are ongoing.

 Development of resources for instructors of freshman classes, and advice and resources for the University Senate Committee on Academic Integrity.